HoshiNex/Wanderlust_Chronicles-Travel-website/README.md

 3. **Customize and Set Up**:
    - Inside the extracted folder, you'll find your website's files.
-   - Open the README file (if available) to understand how to set up and configure your website.
+   - Open the README file to understand how to set up and configure your website.
    - Follow any installation instructions provided in the repository's documentation or website.

 4. **Run Locally**: